Cybersecurity Resources for Transit Agencies

 TSA 5N5 Cybersecurity Workshop Series

-These workshops provide awareness of federal cybersecurity support programs and the many resources available to transportation owners and operators to learn about Department of Homeland Security resources and programs available to them, as well as non-technical policy or procedural actions that can enhance their company or agency’s cybersecurity.
-It focuses on transit, passenger rail, trucking, over-the-road buses, school buses, freight rail and pipeline modes of transportation.
+These workshops provide awareness of federal cybersecurity support programs and the many resources available to transportation owners and operators to learn about DHS resources and programs available to them, as well as non-technical policy or procedural actions that can enhance their company or agency’s cybersecurity.
+It focuses on transit, passenger rail, trucking, over-the-road buses, school buses, freight rail, and pipeline modes of transportation.

 Federal Virtual Training Environment